fchaussin/jquery-multi-state-button/README.md

 	$('a.msb').first().msb('update','success');
 	$('button#submit)').msb('update','customState');
-*Be careful to use the proper DOM selector you have several .msb buttons in your document.*
+*Be careful to use the proper DOM selector if you have several .msb buttons in your document.*

 HTML